Janis Cross Cubbage was blindsided when she learned her pay as a Marion County Schools substitute was slashed from $100 a day to $70 a day.

 The proposal to increase the minimum payment of $100 per day for substitute teachers is now on the agenda for the school board meeting on Tuesday.
 As soon as the board approves the proposal, it will become active.

-District spokesperson Kevin Christian said that the proposal will be retroactive, meaning that substitute teachers who taught for Marion County this school year will receive payment to make up for what was missing on previous paychecks.
+District spokesperson Kevin Christian originally said the proposal would be retroactive, meaning that substitute teachers who taught for Marion County this school year could receive payment to make up for what was missing on previous paychecks.

 This increase in pay has the possibility to bring back many substitute teachers to Marion County public schools.
 Cubbage said that many of the substitutes she knows who left because of the pay cut would only come back if pay increased.